On this page:

 Types of non-compliance

-There are different types of non-compliance activities.
+There are different types of non-compliance.
 These include:

-• An error or mistake: when a person does the wrong thing without meaning to and without hoping to gain something for themselves.
+An error or mistake can be when a person does the wrong thing without meaning to, and without hoping to gain something for themselves.

-• Misuse: when a person uses NDIS funds in ways that are not in line with the participant’s plan or the law.
+Misuse happens when a person uses NDIS funds in ways that aren’t in line with the participant’s plan or the law.

-• Conflict of interest: when a person or organisation has an opportunity to put what will benefit them (their own interests) ahead of in the interests of the people they support.
+A conflict of interest is when a person or organisation has an opportunity to put what will benefit them (their own interests) ahead of in the interests of the people they support.

-• Dishonest behaviour: when someone uses NDIS funds when they know it’s the wrong thing to do.
+Dishonest behaviour is when someone uses NDIS funds when they know it’s the wrong thing to do.
 When someone behaves dishonestly, they are taking advantage of participants, their families or carers.

 How to do the right thing